Scan at the box office and concession stand to:

 According to the studio, BLACK WIDOW is set directly after the events of 2016's CAPTAIN AMERICA: CIVIL WAR, when Natasha broke ranks with Iron Man to let her buddy Captain America go free.
 It is a time when superheroes are being prosecuted, so it makes sense that she would slip out of the mainstream to handle some business.

 That's a good and important question!
 Unfortunately, no, Natasha will not be resurrected.
 Dead is dead.
-This story just takes place earlier.
+This story just takes place prior to ENDGAME and other current MCU movies.

 The BLACK WIDOW cast is amazing.
 Florence Pugh may have had a better 2019 than any other actor, having appeared in FIGHTING WITH MY FAMILY, MIDSOMMAR, and LITTLE WOMEN.
 She plays Yelena Belova, a sister figure of sorts to Natasha, who was similarly trained for violent espionage.